PrakharQuant/quant-nn-backprop/README.md

 Predicting monthly stock returns using **momentum**, **volatility**, and **P/E ratio** as features.

-Built entirely in **pure numpy** — no PyTorch, no sklearn for the core model.
+Built entirely in **pure numpy**.
+I used no PyTorch, no sklearn for the core model.
 Every forward pass, backpropagation step, and weight update is implemented from first principles.

 ---

 ## Motivation

 Most neural network tutorials use MNIST or toy datasets.
-This project applies the same mathematical machinery to a real problem in quantitative finance — cross-sectional return prediction — where the data is noisy, the signal is weak, and honest evaluation matters as much as implementation.
+This project applies the same mathematical machinery to a real problem in quantitative finance — cross-sectional return prediction, where the data is noisy, the signal is weak, and honest evaluation matters as much as implementation.

 ---